 - Block quotations

 - Lists in appendixes

-Add a space in-between entries.
+Single-space bibliographies and reference lists, but add a space in-between entries.

 Notes-Biblio Citation Format

-Chicago/Turabian notes-bibliography citation format is rarely used in high school or the first years of college.
+Chicago/Turabian notes-bibliography citation format is rarely used in high school or even the first years of college.
 It is typically used for publishing extensive research on history, literature and the arts.
 You will see notes used in many of the books you reference for your sources.
 These books are extremely helpful in the research process as they guide you to further sources.

 Basic Format of Notes-Biblio

-Notes-Biblio uses notes within the text, rather than an in-text citation leading you to a source citation.
+Notes-biblio uses notes within the text, rather than an in-text citation leading you to a source citation.
 These notes are indicated within the text by a superscript number.
 The number points to additional information in the form of an endnote or footnote.

 Example of Note